 Steinberg Hart staff and leadership are deeply involved with local community committees, and many are active members and leaders of local community boards.
 We believe that real change can come from influencing policy and advocating for the needs of our cities and communities.

 Our firm leadership are members of the following, among others: Skid Row Housing Trust Board of Directors, City of Alameda’s Planning Board, SPUR Board of Directors, San Jose Downtown Association Board of Directors, Amigos de Guadalupe Center for Justice Empowerment Board of Directors, Urban Confluence Silicon Valley Advisory Committee, San Jose Downtown Design Committee, Los Angeles Zoning Advisory Committee, and the San Jose Downtown Rotary Club Facilities Committee.
 In addition, as leaders in the profession, our team is committed to the knowledge sharing and advancing the field of architecture.
 As such, we are deeply involved in the American Institute of Architecture’s committees both at a national and local level.

 Steinberg Hart has pledged 1% of all billable hours each year towards pro bono efforts that tangibly benefit our local communities.
-Recent pro bono efforts include work with Los Angeles’ Skid Row Housing Trust, Homeless/Affordable Housing Options for San Jose Housing Symposium in collaboration with Santa Clara County Supervisor Dave Cortese, the Movimiento de Arte y Cultura Latino Americana (MACLA) Best Buy Teen Center, and Mi Casa, Su Casa, an award-wining children’s play structure design and construction through the Ronald McDonald House.
+Recent pro bono efforts include work with a WWI Veterans Community Center, Los Angeles’ Skid Row Housing Trust, Homeless/Affordable Housing Options for San Jose Housing Symposium in collaboration with Santa Clara County Supervisor Dave Cortese, the Movimiento de Arte y Cultura Latino Americana (MACLA) Best Buy Teen Center, and Mi Casa, Su Casa, an award-wining children’s play structure design and construction through the Ronald McDonald House.

 Justice, Equity, Diversity and Inclusion [ JEDI ]